 The Finnish U20 league announced the award winners and All-Star teams for the 2020-21 season on Thursday.
 Here is a breakdown of the selections.

 TPS center Aarne Intonen earns the Best Player award in the U20 SM-sarja.
 The 2001 born forward amassed 17 goals and 40 points in 28 games.
 He averaged 19:38 of ice-time per game and won 61 percentage of his face-offs in the regular season.
-At this level, Intonen is a complete and versatile player with good individual.
-He can play in any situation: power play, penalty kill, and late in games.
+At this level, Intonen is a complete and versatile player with very good individual skills.
+He can play in any situation: power play, penalty kill, and even strength.

 Toronto Maple Leafs prospect Kalle Loponen was named the best defenseman.
 He has been a minute-munching player for Kärpät, logging almost 21 minutes of ice-time per game.
 He led all defensemen in both goals (11) and points (33).
 Loponen is a mobile defender, has good foot speed and creates passing and shooting lanes.
 He goes back well for pucks, gives accurate passes on the breakout and can also carry from his own end.
 He sets the tone for his team and has a bit of a physical edge to him.

 Alex Mäkelä was named the best goalie.
 He has been the cornerstone in net for Lukko and improved in many statistical categories from the past season, including goals against average and save percentage.
 He has faced fewer shots compared to last season as the team defense in front of him has been better.
 Mäkelä is a smaller, quick goalie who performs well in breakaways.
 His consistency has given Lukko a chance to win any game over the course of the season.